HERO-MDH/DASS-Differentiable-Architecture-Search-for-Sparse-Neural-Networks/README.md

-# PR-DARTS: Pruning-Based Differentiable Architecture Search
+# DASS: Differentiable Architecture Search for Sparse Neural Networks

-This repository contains code and trained models for the PR-DARTS paper.
+This repository contains code and trained models for the DASS paper [DASS: Differentiable Architecture Search for Sparse Neural Networks](https://dl.acm.org/doi/10.1145/3609385).
-PR-DARTS is a method for searching architectures of a network with pruned weights.
+DASS is a method for searching architectures of a network with pruned weights.
 When using the same pruning method, our searched architectures outperform other pruned networks whose architectures are well known floating-point networks.
 Our searched architectures also achieve competitive results with non-pruned networks.

 ## This repository